Compared to the rest of Western Europe, tuition fees in Hungary are very affordable.

 Those who want to find funding options as self-financed students can take student loans with a favourable interest rate from the Hungarian Student Loan Centre.

-Hungary is aware that students may have difficulty repaying a loan and so offer an income-based repayment.
-This means that the amount of money a student needs to pay back and when it needs to be repaid depends upon how much the student is earning.
+To apply you need to be under 40 years of age and must hold a permanent residence or immigration card.
+To help with repayment of the loan, an incomebased repayment scheme is available.
+This means that the amount of money a student needs to pay back and when it needs to be repaid depends on how much the student is earning.

 Another option to fund your university studies is to get a student job through student-job agencies.
 According to Hungarian law a student is entitled to have either a full-time (8 hours) or a part-time job (4 or 6 hours), however scholarship contracts may control the conditions under which a student can work.
 The minimum wage for unskilled work for 8 hours per day is around 430 EUR while the salary is approximately 560 EUR for skilled jobs.